evan-trommer/QuEP-v1.2.1/README.md

 While using the dynamic masking procedures, the only plotting boolean values that should be set to TRUE in `index-mp-dynMasks.py`are `makeFullAnimation` and the appropriate weight plotting boolean.

+#### Future Work with Masks

+When doing the moving band masking procedure, the width of the bands were measured by eye.
+Numerical programs should be written to calculate what the width of the band is at each screen distance.

 ### Repository Structure

 The `master` branch contains the most up-to-date code.